Derek Webb: Business ventures

 While on tour, Webb noticed that attendance at his shows had increased dramatically after he had made Mockingbird available for free online.
 Inspired by that realization, Webb helped form NoiseTrade, a website that allows users to download music for free from independent musicians.

+Personal life

+On April 17, 2014, Webb and his then-wife, singer-songwriter Sandra McCracken, announced that they were divorcing after thirteen years of marriage due to Webb having had an extramarital affair.

+Webb later married Abbie Parker of the Christian music band I Am They.